BarakFinkel/Sweet-Survivor/README.md

 # Sweet Survivor

-This is a survivor-style mobile game currently in development, designed to deliver fast-paced action and strategic gameplay.
+This is a survivor-style mobile game currently in development.
-In this game, you take on the role of a brave Marshmallow fighting to survive against relentless waves of enemy flames trying to melt you!
+In this game, you take on the role of a cute marshmallow fighting to survive against big waves of enemy flames trying to melt you.

 Each stage challenges you to: